orangecalculator/326_212-2018fall/README.md

 This is the course website for 326.212: "Statistical Computing and Labs" at Seoul National University in Fall 2018.
 Assignments, lecture notes, and open source code will all be available on this website.

+## Announcements

+2018-09-04: Your lab session has been assigned.
+Check out at the [eTL](http://etl.snu.ac.kr).

 ## Instructor

 Joong-Ho (Johann) Won